panpf/sketch/docs/wiki/resize.md

       the second one is used

 > [!TIP]
-> 1. Using [LongImageClipPrecisionDecider] and [LongImageScaleDecider] helps improve the clarity of
+> 1. Using [LongImagePrecisionDecider] and [LongImageScaleDecider] helps improve the clarity of
      long images in grid lists.
 [Learn more][long_image_grid_thumbnails]
 > 2. The default implementation of long image rules is [DefaultLongImageDecider].
 You can also use
-     custom rules when creating [LongImageClipPrecisionDecider] or [LongImageScaleDecider]
+     custom rules when creating [LongImagePrecisionDecider] or [LongImageScaleDecider]

 ## Build order and defaults